Hopefully-Abysmal/The60DayRunway/0 - Housekeeping/Consolidated_Notes.md

 ---
 ---
 ## The platform from my mind to paper (screen):
-Activity hub integration - sync all action across all platforms s.t. one can create and maximize impact to users off platform Blockchain smart contracts - traceable, transparent, and soon to be accepted method of attributing impact to creators and rightfully compensating them.
+Activity pub integration - sync all action across all platforms s.t. one can create and maximize impact to users off platform Blockchain smart contracts - traceable, transparent, and soon to be accepted method of attributing impact to creators and rightfully compensating them.
 	Solves AI content training problem too so added bonus lmao I propose as a peace offering to the current platforms that we offer this open source; allow them to use it, may the best platform and community win the user's time!